mikeeheler/dle-keygen/README.md

 This program can generate registration codes for the Deluxe LORD Editor (DLE), a 16-bit DOS program I wrote in 1995.

-The Deluxe LORD Editor is a tool useful for SysOps running LORD, or Legend of the Red Dragon, on their BBS's.
+The Deluxe LORD Editor is a tool useful for SysOps running LORD (Legend of the Red Dragon) on their BBS'.
 It's an editor and management tool all-in-one, with several modules:

 * Player data editor